007revad/Synology_enable_M2_volume/README.md

   -v, --version    Show the script version
 ```

+## Screenshots

 Here's the result after running the script and rebooting.
 Note that the stroage pool is being created in Storage Manager and there's no Online Assembly needed.
+SHR and JBOD are also available.

 <p align="center">After reboot I got some notifications saying the M.2 drives can be managed</p>
 <p align="center"><img src="/images/1b-after-reboot.png"></p>